Welcome to the Library Guide on Social Work

 This guide provides basic information on getting started with library research in the field of social work.

-- The Reference tab provides a list of print and online reference titles.
-Print books can be found on the library's main floor in the Reference collection.
-Reference books include encyclopedias, dictionaries, statistical compilations, and other sources intended to let you look up facts or obtain quick background information.
+- The "Reference" tab provides a list of print and online reference titles, including encyclopedias, dictionaries, statistical compilations, and other sources intended to let you look up facts or obtain quick background information.

 Please note that this guide is not comprehensive, but rather as a pretty good, quick start for research help.
 The Library's reference staff is always pleased to assist you in the use of any of the library's resources and services and can help you with assignments and term papers.